bitwarden/adr/decisions/0001-reactive-forms.md

 ## Decision Outcome

-Chosen option: **Reactove forms**, because our needs exceed what template-driven forms are recommended for.
+Chosen option: **Reactive forms**, because our needs exceed what template-driven forms are recommended for.

 ### Positive Consequences <!-- optional -->